CtrlK

 Actionability

-All code examples are fully executable TypeScript with proper imports, types, and error handling.
-The header parsing, retry logic, queue setup, and monitoring are all copy-paste ready with concrete implementations rather than pseudocode.
+All code examples are fully executable TypeScript with proper imports, concrete types, and real Groq SDK usage.
+The header parsing, retry logic, queue setup, and monitoring are all copy-paste ready with specific values and complete implementations.

 3 / 3